 - A small Philips head screwdriver.
 You will eventually need hex drivers and all sorts of other goodies for your next quad, but for now a small Philips head screwdriver will do.
 A small eyeglasses style one should work, and can be picked up at the pharmacy for a few dollars.
 If you are super lazy like me and do all of your shopping on Amazon, this looks like a nice set.

-- Prop wrench.
+- Prop wrench or prop tool.
 Your microquad probably came with a small prop wrench to allow easy replacement of props.
 Toss this in your bag when you go.

 - Electrical tape.
 If a wire splits, something needs to be fastened, etc. Cheap, lighter, and smaller than a big roll of duct tape.